kylejones200/psis_4700_applied_ai/webslides/topic_AI-Frameworks-for-Organizational-Maturity.md

 ## The Purpose of Frameworks

 Frameworks do three things:
-Provide a shared language.
+Provide a shared language
-Set expectations for what "maturity" means.
+Set expectations for what "maturity" means
 Guide decisions about where to invest next

 ![](images/framework_maturity.png)